 To all parents that have identical, they need to have their own identity and it starts at HOME.

 The sad thing is parents start so early in making sure the twins or multiples look exactly alike because it is so cute.
-Go look on social media, almost every set of multiples are dressed alike.
+If you look at social media almost every set of multiples seem to dress alike.
 Parents this is how it starts!
 Just think about that, you are giving them the same identity that will be a struggle for the rest of their life.
-I love being a twin, but one twin is always shadowed, let’s not compound it by making them look like one person!
+I love being a twin, but sometimes one twin can be put in the background.
+Let’s not compound it by making them look like one person!